Professor of Law

 Josh also teaches the law school’s legal philosophy course, which is known as “Jurisprudence.”
 “Sometimes, it pays to take a step back from the trenches and consider the law from a more theoretical perspective,” he explains.
 “The Jurisprudence course gives students that opportunity.”

 When a business collapses into bankruptcy, there is not enough money to satisfy the demands of all stakeholders in the company, such as shareholders, directors, officers, employees, lenders, customers, and suppliers.
-Deciding how much money stakeholders should be paid and what happens to the business going forward are the central challenges of business bankruptcy law.
+Deciding how much stakeholders should be paid and what happens to the business going forward are the central challenges of business bankruptcy law.
 These tasks have enormous social and economic importance and are often exceedingly complicated.
 To facilitate the successful resolution of business bankruptcy cases, the courts have developed some extraordinary legal remedies.
 My research focuses on those remedies.
 Are they permissible under the law?
 Or have the courts gone too far?
 And even if the special remedies are legal, do they solve the problems they are intended to address?
 Or do they make matters worse?

 A number of years ago, Josh spearheaded the reform of the law school’s grading policy.
 He then turned that work into two law review articles on grading theory.
-The second of these pieces, which is entitled “A Case for Grade Inflation in Legal Education,” received national media attention from sources like the Wall Street Journal, the American Bar Association, Above the Law, truTV, MSN Now, the National Review Online, Quora, and Reddit.
+The second of these pieces, which is entitled “A Case for Grade Inflation in Legal Education,” received national media and social media attention from sources like the Wall Street Journal, the American Bar Association, Above the Law, truTV, MSN Now, the National Review Online, Quora, and Reddit.

 Josh graduated magna cum laude from the New York University School of Law and was named to the Order of the Coif.
 He also served as the Legal Theory Editor for the New York University Review of Law and Social Change while a student.
-After graduation, he served as a law clerk to the Honorable Suzanne B. Conlon, United States District Judge for the Northern District of Illinois.
+After graduation, he was a law clerk to the Honorable Suzanne B. Conlon, United States District Judge for the Northern District of Illinois.
 Josh then served as a litigation associate at two Chicago law firms—Mayer Brown and Freeborn & Peters.
-At those firms, he worked on a wide variety of cases, including products liability, bankruptcy, antitrust, and business torts disputes.
+At those firms, he worked on a wide variety of cases, including products liability, bankruptcy, antitrust, and business tort disputes.
 “I enjoyed the practice of law,” Josh explains.
 “The work was intellectually challenging, exciting, and often a great deal of fun.
 And achieving a positive result for one’s clients is extremely rewarding.
 While academia is a better fit for me, I would have been quite happy spending the rest of my career engaged in the full-time practice of law.”